 PROXIMITY TO MARKETS

 Zanesville and Muskingum County are located within one day’s truck drive of about 60% of the U.S. population.
-The population density map below shows our proximity to major U.S. population centers.
-(Each tiny white dot represents 7,500 people)
+The map to the right shows our proximity to major U.S. population centers, all within a 500 mile radius, even reaching into Ontario, Canada.

 Muskingum County resides at a logistical sweet spot as approximately 10 miles to east of the county I-70 interchanges with I-77 and 37 miles and 48 miles to the west, I-70 interchanges with I-270 and I-71, respectively.